Monday, December 23, 2024

 Non-state banks, which also accumulate excess liquidity, cannot withdraw their profits.
 They will use these funds to cover the losses caused to the banking system by the war.
 However, here too the state found a way to return what it had.
 To achieve this, parliament decided to introduce a tax on excess profits for banks.

 “The operational design of the inflation targeting regime gives banks additional unpredictable income when the key rate increases.
 Therefore, many countries introduce windfall tax (tax on unpredictable income) in various forms.
-This applies not only to banks, but also to other companies (for example, resource companies) that received unpredictable income for certain reasons,” explains Sergei Kolodiy, chief manager for macroeconomic analysis at Raiffeisen Bank.
+This applies not only to banks, but also to other companies (for example, resource companies) that have received unpredictable income for certain reasons,” explains Sergei Kolodiy, chief manager for macroeconomic analysis at Raiffeisen Bank.

 Recently, parliament passed in the first reading a bill that proposes to increase the profit tax rate for banks from 18% to 36%.
 If it is finally approved, the new tax will go into effect from next year and will apply to the profits that banks will receive in 2024.